lokeshnarayanan/EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD/README.md

 # EXPERIMENT--02-INTEFACING-A-DIGITAL-INPUT-TO-ARM-DEVELOPMENT-BOARD

-# Developed by: LOKESH N
+# Developed by: Lokesh N
 # Register.no: 212222100023

 ## Aim: